 Researchers and doctors continue to look for better combinations of treatments, as well as new treatments.
 They test these in clinical trials.
 Your doctor may suggest that you join a trial.
 Our research section has information about understanding clinical trials, including what it is like to take part.

-You can find details of individual trials on our clinical trials database.
-Choose 'leukaemia: acute leukaemia' from the dropdown menu of cancer types.
+You can find details of individual trials for acute leukaemia on our clinical trials database.

 Acute myeloid leukaemia treatment has 2 main phases